-When you apply to the BA (Hons) Animation degree at Norwich University of the Arts we will ask you to send in your portfolio digitally and a written submission.
-These methods are used to assess your suitability to the course.
+When you apply to BA (Hons) Fashion Marketing and Business degree at Norwich University of the Arts, we will ask you to send in a written submission.
+This and your personal statement are used to assess your suitability for the course.
 These elements should clearly demonstrate your passion for the subject and your individual creativity.